 The Trekz headphones seem pretty light so I think the aforementioned loops sort of rest daintily ‘pon the glasses.
 Maybe next to them.
 Whatever – they seem to play nicely.

 There is a semi-rigid loop that links the two ‘ear phones’ (bone phones?) and sits suspended an inch or so off the back of the neck.
 I guess this helps grip the headphones in place on the wearer’s head.
 In use, you can’t tell it’s there.

-In fact, the Trekz are so unobtrusive, there have been times when I’ve forgotten I’m wearing them, particularly when I’ve got a helmet on.
+In fact, the Trekz are so unobtrusive, there have been times when I’ve forgotten I’m wearing them, particularly when I’ve got a

 Other Stuff You Get In The Box (Carry Case and Ear Plugs…)

 In addition to the headphonez themselves, you also get a nice soft carrying pouch.
 Its got a touchy feely rubbery outer coating, soft material inner liner and a zip.

 I wouldn’t say the case offers a great deal of protection (certainly not from crushing) but I suppose its helpful for keeping track of the fonez (assuming you keep them in there) and in preventing them from getting tangled up in stuff (in your backpack, say).